tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 '0x7f6bd7de'
 ```

-This implementation is great, but it still requires iteration over <em>every bit</em> of <em>every byte</em> of data.
+This implementation still requires iteration over <em>every bit</em> of <em>every byte</em> of data.
 There's one more CRC software implementation I want to cover that only requires iteration over <em>every byte</em> of data.

 ## Table lookup

 In the last section I showed that CRC calculations can be processed a byte at a time instead of bit-by-bit.
 The next implementation takes advantage of that property by creating a lookup table for every possible byte of data for a given polynomial.
-The table can be created at the start of an application, so calculating the CRC value just becomes a series of table lookups - this gives a significant performance increase.
-Tables also only contain 256 bytes of data, which is negligible for almost any modern computer.
+The table can be created at the start of an application, so calculating the CRC value just becomes a series of table lookups &mdash; this gives a significant performance increase.
+Tables also only contain 256 bytes of data.
 Creating the lookup table for a polynomial is very similar to the shift register implementation:

 ```python
 class CrcTable(dict):